dmpop/sonnenhut/README.rst

 -  Brief weather summary
 -  Current temperature, wind speed, precipitation probability, and visibility

-The app also shows notes from the accompanying *sonnenhut.txt* file (created automatically during the first run) and articles from the RSS feed specified in the *sonnenhut.ini* file.
+The app also shows notes from the accompanying *sonnenhut.md* file (created automatically during the first run) and articles from the RSS feed specified in the *sonnenhut.ini* file.